 I am sure, we all must have experienced the feeling of helplessness when our pet is dull, suffering from anorexia, inactive, suddenly behaves oddly, and we don’t know what actually went wrong.
 Then keeping an eye on our pet’s temperature, anxiety, and weakness is important.
 Sometimes, we can notice an obvious increase in body temperature as we touch them.
 This increase in body temperature can be evident only when we know the normal body temperature of our pet on daily basis.

 This increase in body temperature above the normal range is termed as Pyrexia or Fever.

-There are certain conditions where there is an increase in body temperature but it cannot be termed as Pyrexia or Fever like in case of Hyperthermia.
+There are certain conditions where there is an increase in body temperature but it cannot be termed as Pyrexia or Fever like in the case of Hyperthermia.

 WHAT IS THE BASIC DIFFERENCE BETWEEN PYREXIA AND HYPERTHERMIA?

-Hyperthermia is an increase in the core body temperature due to failure of thermoregulatory mechanism in the body.
+Hyperthermia is an increase in the core body temperature due to the failure of the thermoregulatory mechanism in the body.
 Whereas, Pyrexia or Fever is an increase of the body temperature above the normal range, which is induced by activation of cytokines due to pyrogens.

 💡 Fun Fact – Our brain has an amazing part called the Hypothalamus which acts as a natural heater and also as an air conditioner.
 It keeps a balance between heat and cold and keeps our body at a balanced steady temperature.